vdaas/vald/docs/user/get-started.md

 Vald is highly customizable.
 For example you can configure the number of vector dimension, the number of replica and etc.
-You can customize Vald by creating/editing [`values.yaml`](../../charts/vald/values.yaml).
+You can customize Vald by creating/editing [`values.yaml`](../../charts/vald/values.yaml).<br>
-We will publish the description of `values.yaml` soon.
+If you'd like to configure your Vald's parameters, please refer to [Vald's helm charts document](../../charts/vald/README.md)

 ### Another way to deploy Vald